On the data-driven description of lattice materials mechanics: Introduction

 Most metamaterial lattices in the literature are periodic and symmetric---built by repetition of a parametric unit cell, which significantly eases their design and manufacturing.
 Nevertheless, that fact also makes them vulnerable to the propagation of mechanical issues such as buckling, fatigue, or creep.
 Having identical struts orderly distributed throughout space means that, should any of them reach critical conditions, the rest will contribute to transform a local failure into a global one.

-A solution to that would be an aperiodic lattice so that no two struts would be identical, and thus, never share the exact critical requirements.
-Aperiodic lattices also present advantageous applications in fracture, e.g., toughness improvement \cite{choukir2023role}, and vibration suppression, e.g., enhanced damping \cite{liu2022enhanced}.
-While aperiodic designs are being designed and tested \cite{Yang2017, DAlessandro2020}, a unified framework or methodology relating their architecture to their final properties remains elusive, let alone inverse analysis (obtaining a tailored architecture from the desired performance, although some promising ML-based techniques have been developed \cite{Bastek2021}).
+A solution to that would be an aperiodic lattice so that no two struts would be identical, and thus, never share the exactsamecritical requirements.
+Aperiodic lattices also present advantageous applications in fracture, e.g., toughness improvement \cite{choukir2023role} and vibration suppression via enhanced damping \cite{liu2022enhanced}.
+While aperiodic configurations are being designed and tested \cite{Yang2017, DAlessandro2020}, a unified framework or methodology relating their architecture to their final properties remains elusive, let alone inverse analysis -- obtaining a tailored architecture from the desired performance -- although some promising ML-based techniques have been developed \cite{Bastek2021}.

 In periodic metamaterials, the geometry and topology of the unit cell are tightly defined beforehand.
 However, more rigorous classifications have been proposed \cite{Zok2016} and optimized \cite{Messner2016}.
 Their properties can usually be obtained -- at least, partially -- from their geometry via experimental testing \cite{Meza2017}, the Finite Element Method (FEM) \cite{Zhang2018} and NNs \cite{Wei2021}.
-This is different for (semi)randomly-generated architectures, so the first step would be to find a robust way to classify them, i.e. telling them apart from each other so their relative advantages and inconveniences can be evaluated.
+This is different for (semi)randomly-generated architectures, so the first step would be to find a robust way to classify them i.e., telling them apart from each other so their relative advantages and inconveniences can be evaluated.